 The first stop, Negreira, is only 21 km. from Santiago, so you can reach it by mid-afternoon.
 After visiting the cathedral of Santiago, the pilgrim heads towards the Fisterra-Muxia Way from the Praza do Obradoiro, the most emblematic square in the city.

-The camino passes the baroque church of San Froitosso adorned with statues of the Virtues.
-After getting out of the city, the first stop will be Carballeira of San Lourenzo.
-On and off, the SArela River hugs the semi-urban route.
-On entering the municipality of Ames, the camino reaches the village of Augapesada, which has a little bridge that dates from medieval times.
-It then climbs up to the hillock of Mar de Ovellas, which offers a commanding view of the splendid valle of A Maia.
+The Camino passes the baroque church of San Froitosso adorned with statues of the Virtues.
+After getting out of the city, the first stop will be Carballeira of San Lorenzo.
+On and off, the Sarela River hugs the semi-urban route.
+On entering the municipality of Ames, the Camino reaches the village of Augapesada, which has a little bridge that dates from medieval times.
+It then climbs up to the hillock of Mar de Ovellas, which offers a commanding view of the splendid valley of A Maia.